Never Alone (Rosanne Cash song)

-"Never Alone" is song written by American country music artists Rosanne Cash and Vince Gill.
+"Never Alone" is a song written by American country music artists Rosanne Cash and Vince Gill.
 It was originally recorded by Cash on her 1985 album Rhythm & Romance and later recorded by Gill for his 1989 album When I Call Your Name.
 It was released in September 1989 as the first single from the album and reached number 22 on the Billboard Hot Country Singles chart.